RedDirtBits/GitResume/assets/Resume.md

 		- Documenting cable connections
 		- Documentation of IP addresses and MAC addresses
 		- Configuration of Top of Rack Aggregation and Access switches
+	- Patient Monitoring (GE Biomed) migrations
+		- Led the effort for the migration of patient monitoring at six hospitals
+		- Discovery of all L2 devices
+		- Over 100 Cisco switches with 1500+ connections
+		- Conversion of Cisco configurations for migration to Extreme Networks switches
+		- Responsible for scheduling and migration
 	- Documentation of IDF/MDF's
 		- Identifying rack equipment
 		- Cable labeling